O’Dowds Orchids Care Sheet for Cymbidiums

 O’Dowds Orchids Rules on Growing Cymbidiums

 · Bright indirect light at all times during the day.
 Ours are under a porch with shade but the light is all around.
 We use shade nets if the sun changes position and starts to shine onto the porch.
 In the winter we have Barina grow lights above and below them.
 12 hours per day.
 We also have the inside very humid.
-We have see-through greenhouse that provides a lot of light.
+We have a greenhouse that provides a lot of light.

 · Many people repot as soon as they get an orchid.
 Understand this can delay or stop the bloom for that year.
 Slip potting, where you carefully slip the orchid out, and immediately slip into a similar sized pot, just adding media around the roots and trying not to disturb the roots is the best method.
 You can still delay a bloom or end a bloom for that year.
+Very little media at the bottom and on sides is best.

 · Media-large, so the plant can get air down inside.
 A pot with lots of air circulating above and below.
 I put ours on open metal shelves that are industrial and the metal shelves are open wired shelves.
 Air is crucial to keep root rot away.
 Large orchiata media is best)